Who Is Olivia Munn?

 Twitter and Instagram

 Initially a devoted Twitter user, Munn has since taken to Instagram, posting footage of her intense training to become X-Men's Psylocke in 2016.
-She also revealed a fondness for using Instagram Story to shoot down rumors of her alleged romantic interest in men like Chris Pratt and Thereoux.
+She also revealed a fondness for using Instagram Story to shoot down rumors of her alleged romantic interest in men like Chris Pratt and Theroux.
 "Dear tabloids, please stop matching me with my friends' exes," she wrote.
 "No disrespect to people who do date their friends' exes, that's just not my style.
 Kthxbye! — OM."